+Problems reported by environmental- and nature protection civilian organizations:

+Although civil organizations can be included into the decision making process via the Coordination Committee, in reality, this does not happen.
+And a few days deadline for providing opinion on a draft legislation is an unrealistic expectation.

+A lot of hindering factors emerge such as short deadlines for commenting, the bypassing of the commenting phase through individual representative’s proposals, and the dismissal of comments without any justification.

 Bodies operating with NGO participation (including, but not limited to):

-The National Council on the Environment, which is the advisory and consultative body of the Government in environmental matters.
+• The National Council on the Environment (OKT), which is the advisory and consultative body of the Government in environmental matters.
 The Council has a wide range of rights at its disposal to elaborate comments on draft legislative proposals, concepts relating to the environment or plans and programmes with a likely significant impact on the environment.
-It may also submit proposals to the Government.
-The Council has 21 elected (delegated) members; environmental NGOs, industrial and trade associations (elected in the manner determined by them) and representatives of the fields of science participate in an equal proportion.
+It may also submit proposals to the Government etc. The Council has 21 elected (delegated) members; environmental NGOs, industrial and trade associations (elected in the manner determined by them) and representatives of the fields of science participate in an equal proportion.

-The Gene-technological Advisory Committee, which delivers an opinion on all applications for the authorization of activities involving genetically modified organisms.
-Environmental civil organizations participate in the work of the Committee through four joint representatives.
-The Advisory Committee operates with 17 personnel.
+• The Gene-technological Advisory Committee (GEVB), which delivers an opinion on all applications for the authorization of activities involving genetically modified organisms.
+Environmental, healthcare and consumer protection civil organizations participate in the work of the Committee through six joint representatives.
+The Advisory Committee operates with 19 people.

-The Inter-ministerial Coordination Committee on Chemical Safety, which has been established to ensure the coordination of the various tasks relating to chemical safety and to enhance the efficiency of decision-making.
+• The Inter-ministerial Coordination Committee on Chemical Safety, which has been established to ensure the coordination of the various tasks relating to chemical safety, subtask transparency and to enhance the efficiency of decision-making.
 The Committee has the right of initiative and can make comments with regard to any proposal concerning the adoption and review of legislative or individual measures concerning chemical safety.
-NGOs operating in the field of the manufacturing of environmental, chemical products and scientific civil organizations are represented in the work of the committee in the manner and number set out by Government Decree 188/2000 (XI.
-8.) on the detailed rules of the activities of the inter-ministerial committee operating in the field of chemical safety.
+The Committee works out national policies and programmes of chemical safety in addition coordinate the implementation of the national chemical safety.
+The Inter-ministerial Coordination Committee takes part in the preparation and review of the legislation regarding chemical safety with an advisory and propository right.

-The Eco-label Assessment Committee, which ensures that the use of eco-labels is subject to a series of environmental and other conditions (assessment conditions) that are fixed in relation to individual product categories.
+• The Eco-label Assessment Committee, which ensures that the use of eco-labels is subject to a series of environmental and other conditions (assessment conditions) that are fixed in relation to individual product categories.
 These conditions are determined and reviewed at least every five years by the Assessment Committee.
 Environmental, consumer protection NGOs, economic, trade and chamber associations are represented by one delegate each in the work of the Assessment Committee.
 The committee also functions as a general consultative forum within the EU eco-label system.

-EMAS Roundtable, which is a forum established in 2007 upon the initiative of EMAS registered organisations which holds regular meetings.
+• EMAS Roundtable, which is a forum established in 2007 upon the initiative of EMAS registered organisations which hold regular meetings.
 It functions with the participation of all EMAS stakeholders: EMAS organisations, EMAS certifiers, consulting organisations, the accreditation authority, the competent body and the ministry responsible for the environment.
 Its objective is to serve as the continuous information and dissemination forum of participants for discussing issues relating to the development and operation of the system and elaborating mutually accepted solutions.

-Working groups for the allocation of environmental funds.
-In accordance with Decree no. 48/2013 (VI.
-7.) of the Ministry of Rural Development on management and use of water improvement funds, the decision over submitted application is assisted by the Ministerial Judging Committee that advises the Minister.
+• Working groups for the allocation of environmental funds.
+In accordance with Decree 48/2013.
+(VI.
+7.) of the Minister of Rural Development on management and use of water improvement funds, the decision over submitted application is assisted by the Ministerial Judging Committee that advises the Minister.

-The National Regional Development Council, which assists the Government in the implementation of certain tasks relating to regional development and spatial planning; in this function it collaborates, issues proposals and adopts decisions on specific issues affecting regional development and spatial planning.
-Environmental and nature conservation NGOs participate in the Council’s activities with two permanent delegates as observers.

-The Aarhus Working Group, which was established in 2005 by the ministry responsible for the environment for the monitoring of the implementation of the Convention in Hungary.
+• The Aarhus Working Group, which was established in 2005 by the ministry responsible for the environment for the monitoring of the implementation of the Convention in Hungary.
 The representatives of environmental civil organizations delegated by the National Meeting of green organisations are also members of the group.